Aagat19/aagat/README.md

 # aagat
-This is my first re[pository
+This is my first repository
-author- Agat Choubey
+author- Agat Choubey from IET